Weekly Market Pulse · Week 25 · 3 July 2026 · 2026 · YEAR OF THE REPRICING

 StrategyIndicative YieldSpread vs IGWoWAction

-1. Active income fund + Lombard6.9 to 7.7%+300 to 380bpsCost eased with the front endWatch
+1. Active income fund + Lombard6.9 to 7.7%+300 to 380bpsFunding cost little changed; the front end ended the week slightly higherWatch

 2. IG / split-rated CLO tranches6.3%+220 to 260bpsFloating coupon drifts with ratesHold